Google Index Checker

 5. Fetch as Google

-Use the URL Inspection Tool in Google Search Console to request indexing for specific URLs.
+Use the URL Inspection Tool in Google Search Console to ask for indexing of specific URLs.

 6. Ensure Mobile-Friendliness

-Google prioritises mobile-first indexing.
-Use the Mobile-Friendly Test Tool to ensure your website provides a seamless experience on all devices.
+Google loves mobile-first indexing.
+Use the Mobile-Friendly Test Tool to make sure your site works well on all devices.

 7. Avoid Duplicate Content

-Duplicate content can confuse Google bots and dilute your SEO efforts.
-Use tools like Copyscape or Duplichecker to identify and resolve duplicate content issues.
+Duplicate content messes with Google bots and weakens your SEO.
+Use tools like Copyscape or Duplichecker to find and fix duplicates.

 Common Issues Preventing Google Indexing

-Several factors may prevent Google from indexing your website or specific pages:
+Several things might stop Google from indexing your site or pages:

 1. Noindex Tag

-Check for any noindex meta tags that might block indexing unintentionally.
+Look for noindex meta tags that might block indexing by mistake.

 <meta name="robots" content="noindex">